samjaninf/OFN-User-Guide---Master/Enterprise-settings.md

 1. Click on 'Enterprise' in the blue horizontal menu
 2. Click on 'Manage' next to your enterprise

->Reminder: when editing click the Uupdate **within each section** to save your changes.
-It’s at the bottom of the page.

----
 #### Primary Details

 **Name: **This is the name of your enterprise.
 It will be the title of your profile (and store).